-This is a full guide for using OxTS Georeferencer to produce Pointclouds of your surveys from recording your data to viewing your Pointcloud.
-Some of the pictures used here may not load properly depending on internet conditions,.
+This is a full guide for using OxTS Georeferencer to produce pointclouds of your surveys from recording your data to viewing your pointcloud.

 You can view the internal version numbering at the bottom left corner of the OxTS Georeferencer user interface.
-The latest version is available for download on the support site page.
+The latest version is available for download on the support site page and does not need to be purchased.
+Sample data is also available to test with.

-This article applies for the latest version of Georeferencer which will appear as version 184.108.40.206.
+This article applies for the latest released version of Georeferencer which is OxTS Georeferencer 1.5.
 You should also have WinPcap installed so that you can read and process PCAP files; you will have this if you have downloaded WireShark or if you select the install option with the Georeferencer installer wizard.

 - Ouster OS0, 1, 2 in all laser numbers and all laser distributions for gen 2 models*.
 These require the newest Ouster firmware.
 The OS1-64 has been tested by OxTS, other models are in beta.
 OS1-16.

 - Hesai 40P.
-All further Hesai models will be compatible in Georeferencer 1.4 (expected June 2021).
+All further Hesai models will be compatible in Georeferencer 1.4*.
+The XT32 is tested.

 For hardware integrations consult other support guides: